Daniel Dubois: Early career

 Dubois' first fight as a professional was a knockout win in the first 35 seconds of the first round against Marcus Kelly in April 2017.
 In his fourth fight, he knocked out Mauricio Barragan, a late substitute, in the second round to win the vacant WBC Youth heavyweight title.
 In October 2017, he knocked out AJ Carter in the first round to claim the Southern Area heavyweight title.
 He won the English heavyweight title in his eighth fight in June 2018, beating journeyman Tom Little by stoppage in the fifth round.
 He won the WBO European title in March 2019, beating former WBO heavyweight title challenger, Răzvan Cojanu, in two rounds.
-Dubois was taken the full distance for the first time by veteran Kevin Johnson in October 2018, winning on points after ten rounds, and beat Richard Lartey in the fourth round in April 2019.
+Dubois was taken the full distance for the first time by former world title challenger Kevin Johnson in October 2018, winning on points after ten rounds, and beat Richard Lartey in the fourth round in April 2019.

 In July 2019, he beat Nathan Gorman by knockout in the fifth round to improve his record to 12 wins, 11 by stoppage, and win the vacant British heavyweight title.
-Boxing journalist Steve Bunce said he “...fought like an old, seasoned bruiser, his feet flawless, his jab a stiff weapon inherited from relics of the ring".
+Boxing journalist Steve Bunce said he "...fought like an old, seasoned bruiser, his feet flawless, his jab a stiff weapon inherited from relics of the ring".
 BBC boxing correspondent Mike Costello described him as "...one of the brightest prospects in the sport at the moment."

 In his next fight, Dubois faced Ebenezer Tetteh.
-Dubois blasted Tetteh out in the first round, while dropping him twice in the process.
+Dubois blasted Tetteh out in the first round, dropping him twice in the process.

 After that, Dubois faced Japanese heavyweight Kyotaro Fujimoto.
 Fujimoto was overmatched from the beginning, fighting to survive from the opening bell.
 In the second round, Dubois connected on a right hand that knocked out Fujimoto.

-On 29 August, 2020, Dubois had another dominant win, this time against Ricardo Snijders.
+On 29 August 2020, Dubois had another dominant win, this time against Ricardo Snijders.
 Dubois managed to drop his opponent three times in the first round.
 The first round would end up being the last that Snijders would survive, as the referee waved the fight off after Dubois dropped his opponent for the fourth time.